henri/spb/README.md

 ```

 # Start three disposable independent instances of the Brave web browser.
-Close the browser to delete session data.
+# Closing each browsers will delete session data.
 spb ; spb ; spb

 # Launch ten disposable independent instances of FireFox web browser.
-Close the browser to delete session data.
+# Closing each browser will delete session data.
 for i in (seq 1 10) ; spb --browser firefox ; end

 # Edit five templates : claude, aws, github, amazon and youtube in standard mode (assumes templates already exist)
-# Closing the browser will not delete the session data from your system due to using the --edit-template argument.
+# Closing any browser will *** not *** delete the session data from your system.
 for template in claude aws github amazon youtube ; spb --standard --edit-template $template ; end ;